FRONTIERS

 Dean, UNC Kenan-Flagler Business School

-The academic interests of Mary Margaret Frank include the integration of business principles and public policy objectives, cross-sector collaboration and leadership, and sustainable investing.
-These interests stem from her research on the effects of regulation – specifically tax, financial accounting, and patent reporting – on the strategy of corporate management, investors and entrepreneurs.
+The academic interests of Dean Mary Margaret Frank include the integration of business principles and public policy objectives, cross-sector collaboration, leadership, and sustainable investing.
+These interests stem from her research on the effects of regulation—specifically tax, financial accounting, and patent reporting—on the strategy of corporate management, investors, and entrepreneurs.

-Dr. Frank served as a board director and chairperson of the audit committee of a small publicly traded company, The Female Health Company, for 14 years, which merged with a biotech company in 2016 to become Veru Inc. The medical device company’s mission was to empower women, most of whom were from developing economies, to protect themselves against HIV and AIDS.
+Additionally, Dr. Frank has served on the faculty of University of Chicago Booth School of Business, where she received its Phoenix Award in recognition of faculty who, in addition to classroom responsibilities, greatly enrich the learning experience of campus students.
+She has served as Board Director and Chairperson of the Audit Committee of a small publicly traded company, The Female Health Company, for 14 years, which merged with a biotech company in 2016 to become Veru Inc. The medical device company’s mission was to empower women, most of whom were from developing economies, to protect themselves against HIV and AIDS.

 MORE